small-volcano/small-volcano.github.io/_pages/home.md

 ### **About <font color="#00d1ff">Me</font>**
 <!-- <a href ="https://small-volcano.github.io/allnews"> <img align="left" src="{{ site.url }}{{ site.baseurl }}/images/Eagle.png" class="img-responsive" width="35%"  /> </a> -->
-I come from Nanjing, Jiangsu, China, where is known as 'Capital of Six Dynasties' and 'City of Stone'.
+I come from Xuzhou, Jiangsu, China, where is known as 'Capital of Six Dynasties' and 'City of Stone'.
 I was a <del>script kiddie</del> and received the
 B.S. degree from <a href="http://www.njtech.edu.cn/">Nanjing Tech University</a>, Nanjing, China, in 2019.
 I received the M.S degree with the supervision by <a href="http://leizhangnjnu.github.io">A.P Lei Zhang</a> from <a href="http://www.njnu.edu.cn/">Nanjing Normal University</a>, Nanjing, China, in 2022.
 Now I am a Ph.D student and pursuing my degree in
 <a href="http://palm.seu.edu.cn/">PAttern Learning and Mining (PALM) Lab</a>, <a href="https://cse.seu.edu.cn/">School of Computer Science and Engineering</a>, <a href="https://www.seu.edu.cn/">Southeast University</a>,